subnova/vault-sidekick/README.md

 ## Secret Renewals

 The default behaviour of vault-sidekick is **not** to renew a lease, but to retrieve a new secret and allow the previous to expire, in order ensure the rotation of secrets.
 If you don't want this behaviour on a resource you can override using resource options.
-For exmaple, your using the mysql dynamic secrets, you want to renew the secret not replace it
+For example, your using the mysql dynamic secrets, you want to renew the secret not replace it

 ```shell